Windows OS Hub

 certutil -enterprise -f -v -AddStore disallowed "C:\PS\disallowedcert.stl"

-Updating Trusted Root Certificates via GPO in an Isolated Environment
+Update Root Certificates Automatically via GPO in an Isolated Environment

-If you have the task of regularly updating root certificates in an Internet-isolated Active Directory domain, there is a slightly more complicated scheme for updating local certificate stores on domain-joined computers using Group Policies.
-You can configure root certificate updates on user computers in the disconnected Windows networks in several ways.
+If you have the task of regularly updating root certificates in an internet-isolated Active Directory domain, there is a slightly more complicated scheme for updating local certificate stores on domain-joined computers using Group Policy.
+There are several ways to configure root certificate updates on user computers in disconnected Windows networks..

 The first way assumes that you regularly manually download and copy a file with root certificates to your isolated network.
-You can download the file with current Microsoft root certificates as follows:
+You can download the file containing the latest Microsoft root certificates as follows:

 certutil.exe –generateSSTFromWU roots.sst

-Then the root certificates from this file can be deployed via SCCM or PowerShell Startup script in GPO:
+The root certificates in this file can then be deployed via SCCM or a PowerShell startup script in a GPO.

 $sstStore = (Get-ChildItem -Path \\fr-dc01\SYSVOL\woshub.com\rootcert\roots.sst )